open-telemetry/opentelemetry-specification/specification/tracing-api.md

 The `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
-The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided.
+The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided or the option to create a span without a parent is selected.```

 The `Tracer` MUST provide a way to update its active `Span`, and MAY provide convenience methods to manage a `Span`'s lifetime of and the scope in which a